Priti Pandurangan

 Hello there, I’m Priti — an Information Experience Designer currently based in London, UK.
 My practice seeks to understand heritage and culture through evocative, data-enriched interpretations.

-Prior to UAL, I worked as an Information Design researcher at Gramener’s Storylabs team in Bangalore.
+Before moving to London, I worked as an Information Design researcher with Gramener’s Storylabs team in Bangalore.
 There, I focused on developing tools & techniques for data visualisation and storytelling.
-I’m proud of the work we accomplished as a small team: we created data comics, incorporated narrative techniques into data visualisations, experimented with data art as a playful approach to creating personalised mementos, and designed interactive physicalisations to encourage discourse around critical topics.
+I’m proud of the work we accomplished as a small team: we created data comics, incorporated narrative techniques into data visualisations, experimented with data art and other forms that made data feel more tangible, personal and encouraged discourse around critical topics.

-In my spare moments, I like going on data walks, making generative art, tinkering around with electronics, making oddly-shaped books, and dreaming about the possibility of building a generative loom someday.
+In my spare moments, I like going on data walks, making generative art, tinkering around with electronics or making oddly-shaped books though my shelves have long since run out of space.

 Talks & Showcase